Arkham/juliu.is/content/blog/performant-elm-html-lazy/index.md

 Girls" lazy, but more something like ["I got caught with 400kg of undelivered mail in my flat"](https://www.theguardian.com/world/2018/apr/06/former-postman-found-with-400kg-of-undelivered-mail-in-italy) sort of lazy.

 So [the Elm Guide](https://guide.elm-lang.org/optimization/lazy.html) does a fantastic job at explaining what `Html.Lazy` does.
-I really recomment going there and reading about it.
+I really recommend going there and reading about it.
 Anyway, the main idea of it is this function:

 ```elm
 lazy : (a -> Html msg) -> a -> Html msg